-Interested in new kitchen window covering ideas?
+Interested in a new kitchen window treatment?

-- Voiles / Nets
+Voiles / Nets

 Rather than standard curtains, which tend to be made of heavier fabrics, much lighter voiles and nets tend to be popular in kitchens.
 Lots are available on the market, including many that can be shop bought.
 Net curtains are popular, although these can easily pick up dirt and grow mould, whilst providing limited privacy.

-The top six things to consider
+The top six things to consider with kitchen window dressings

 Here are some examples of the factors that need considering: